The White Reindeer: Home media

 The film was released on VHS in Finland in 1990; and in the 2010s, DVDs were released in Finland and France.
 A 4K restoration from the original camera negative was realized in 2016–2017 by the National Audiovisual Institute of Finland and was released on Blu-ray with Swedish and English subtitles.
-On April 8, 2019, Region 2 DVDs and Blu-ray disks were released by Eureka Entertainment, as a part of its "Masters of Cinema" series.
+On 8 April 2019 Region 2 DVDs and Blu-ray discs were released by Eureka Entertainment, as a part of its "Masters of Cinema" series.

 Reception

 International reception

 The White Reindeer received mostly positive reviews from critics outside of Finland, with many praising the film's atmosphere, cinematography, and haunting imagery.

 J. Hoberman from The Village Voice gave the film a positive review, calling it "a quasi-ethnographic exercise in magic neorealism".
 Hoberman also commended the film for its "terse delivery and stark premise".
 Jeremy Aspinall from Radio Times rated the film four out of five stars, praising the film's documentary-style cinematography, which he felt effectively captured Finland's snow-filled landscape, haunting imagery, and Kuosmanen's performance.
-Starburst Magazine's James Evans awarded the film a score of nine out of ten stars, calling it "a remarkable, beautiful, and compelling film that is fascinatingly rooted in Lapland mythology and Sámi practices"; highlighting the film's story, dream-like cinematography, and Kuosmanen's performance.

-Maitland McDonagh from TV Guide awarded the film 3 out of 5 stars, criticizing the film for being awkward in some parts while praising the cinematography, and haunting imagery.
+Starburst Magazine's James Evans awarded The White Reindeer nine stars out of ten, calling it "a remarkable, beautiful, and compelling film that is fascinatingly rooted in Lapland mythology and Sámi practices"; highlighting the story, dream-like cinematography, and Kuosmanen's performance.
+Maitland McDonagh from TV Guide awarded the film 3 out of 5 stars, criticizing it for being awkward in some parts while praising the cinematography, and haunting imagery.
 McDonagh concluded her review by calling it "A must-see for horror completists, and one of the few films to explore Sami folkloric traditions."